TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 ---

+## Other Infos

+A FAQ regarding most of the questions you could have is provided by TRaSH: [FAQ & Info](/Radarr/radarr-setup-quality-profiles/#faq-info){:target="\_blank" rel="noopener noreferrer"}

+---

 ## Acknowledgements

-- A big thanks to all the people who helped me to test those profiles and formats (and continue to do so).
+- A big thanks to all the people who helped to make and test those profiles and formats (and continue to do so).
 - A special one to MySuperChef and PrL for their time and explanations.
 - A special one to Piou and Wikoul who are potentially both now in asylums due to the amount of testing.
 - [TRaSH](https://trash-guides.info/), for granting me a small space on his guide for this, his knowledge, and his friendliness.